emberjs/guides/source/templates/conditionals.md

 </div>
 ```

 **Nested invocation** is another way to use a helper.
-Just like inline helpers,
+Like inline helpers,
 nested helpers generate and return a single value.
 For example, this template
 only renders `"zoooom"` if both `isFast` and `isFueled` are true: